Generalized geometric commutator theory and quantum geometric bracket and its uses: Introduction

-Operationally, we can interpret the relationship of dynamical variables between classical mechanics and quantum mechanics by means of a tabulation.

-This paper will follow the step of Dirac's method to complete the some rules of quantum mechanics.
+Based on the Poisson bracket and Lie bracket have ingenious similarity, the formal is for classic mechanics, while the latter is used for the quantum mechanics.
+Therefore, this paper will follow the step of Dirac's method to complete the some rules of quantum mechanics.
 The goal of this paper is to define a completely new bracket which is called quantum covariant Poisson bracket (QCPB) to analyze the incomplete or missing parts of quantum mechanics.

-\section{Quantization of Field}
+\subsection{Quantization of Field}

 As we already know, quantization procedure is to generally convert classical fields into operators acting on quantum states of the field theory.
 The first method to be developed for quantization of field theories was canonical quantization.
 While this is extremely easy to implement on sufficiently simple theories, there are many situations where other methods of quantization yield more efficient procedures for computing quantum amplitudes.
 Canonical quantization of a field theory is analogous to the construction of quantum mechanics from classical mechanics.
 The classical field is treated as a dynamical variable called the canonical coordinate, and its time-derivative is the canonical momentum.
 One introduces a commutation relation between these which is exactly the same as the commutation relation between a particle's position and momentum in quantum mechanics.
 This procedure can be applied to the quantization of any field theory: whether of fermions or bosons, and with any internal symmetry.